Join the ICMEC team

 • Undergo initial and periodic background checks; and

-• For the Grants and Government Relations Intern –
+The Grants and Government Relations Intern must:

-*In response to the COVID-19 pandemic, internships will be completed remotely for the foreseeable future, but with the possibility of limited in-person interaction in the ICMEC office in Alexandria, Virginia, if conditions allow.
+*Internships will be completed remotely for the foreseeable future, but with the possibility of limited in-person interaction in the ICMEC office in Alexandria, Virginia, if conditions allow.

 Is the internship paid?